 I just bought a new bag of flour and when I went to open it, a warning was printed on the top: Do Not Eat Raw Flour.
 Really?
 Because I was just about to pour myself a bowl.
 But seriously, this is a really simple homemade bread recipe.
 A few people have mentioned that they love homemade bread but probably wouldn’t make it.
-However, this one is different!
+However, this one is different.
 You don’t need any special equipment or baking skills.
 So go out and buy some yeast and get ready to make New York Times No Knead Bread.
-It’s rumoured that a child can make it, it’s that easy.
-So no more excuses.

 So what’s the difference between letting it rise 12 or 20 hours?
-Well, from what I’ve found, nothing really.
-It comes down to when you want to bake the bread.
+Well, from what I’ve found, not much.
+It’s mostly about the interior with a longer rising time giving slightly larger holes.
+It really comes down to when you want to bake the bread.
 The long range allows you to make it at night or the morning, bake it later in the day or earlier in the day.
 So I’ve done some of the homework for you.
 You’re welcome.

 That’s it for now.
 Cover the bowl with plastic wrap and a towel.
-Leave it to rise somewhere it won’t get a draft.
-I did one on top of the fridge which has a bit of warmth too.
-The best place is in the microwave with the door closed.
-After at least 12 hours and up to 24 hours, it will have doubled in size and will be bubbly on top.
+Leave it to rise somewhere in a warm place.
+I usually put mine on top of the my stand up freezer.
+Another great option is in the microwave with the door closed so there’s no chance of a draft.
+If you were making an average loaf of bread you could cover the dough with a damp towel.
+But since this needs a much longer time to rise, plastic wrap prevents a crust forming on top.
+After at least 12 hours and up to 20 hours, it will have doubled in size and will be bubbly on top.
 This one was 20 hours.

-Then you give it a quick knead on a well floured surface, just press out the air bubbles and fold it over itself a few times, press down, turn repeat.
+Then you give it a quick knead on a well floured surface.
+Just press out the air bubbles and fold it over itself a few times, press down, turn repeat.
 It might squeak and pop and it will definitely stick to your fingers.
 Then shape it into a ball, dust lightly with flour, including underneath, then more waiting.
-Another 2 hours of rising.
+Use the same piece of plastic wrap from the bowl to loosely cover the dough.
+Then another 2 hours of rising.
 Even the 2 hours is flexible like the initial rising time.
 I’m going to say at least 2 hours.
-Hopefully it will double in size but if it doesn’t don’t worry, it will still rise in the oven.
+It might double in size or at least close.
+But it will also spread out a bit but that’s ok.

 It should be risen fully and just starting to brown.
 Doesn’t this look beautiful?
 But it’s not quite done yet.

-Bake it another 15 minutes or so without the lid on.
+Bake it another 15-20 minutes or so without the lid on.
 Some versions of this recipe actually say up to 30 minutes but this heavy dutch oven really holds the heat and it was nice and brown with a good crust after 15 minutes which is what my hand written recipe said.
-Even the lower temperature version was done after 15 minutes.

 Then MORE waiting.
 Until it’s cool enough to slice.